MarkBelleza/Sudoku_solver/README.md

 # Sudoku_solver
-Python program that solves sudoku boards
+Python program that solves sudoku boards using a backtracking algorithm.